bluehackrafestefano/Terraform-Advanced-Module/README.md

 - Terraform runs on a HCL and quite flexible to create loops and conditionals.

-## Explain in general terms what it would take to move from their current setup to a full blown Terraform implementaon
+2. **Explain in general terms what it would take to move from their current setup to a full blown Terraform implementation**

 - We will create modules for every service the company is using on cloud.
 And infrastructure files to spin up the services.
 - We will write Terratest for each infrastructure.
 - It will take time, but we can start small

-## Describe how you would approach the implementation of this project in their environment (best practices)
+3. **Describe how you would approach the implementation of this project in their environment (best practices)**

 - Team will create a naming convention, and tagging strategy.

 - We will decide the repo to keep tf modules.

 - Best practices implemented on this task:
   - Use decoupled modules
   - Follow a standard module structure